 Going frugal and embracing a more minimalist lifestyle takes a bit of courage.
 It’ll involve not caring so much about what other people think or looking over your shoulder at what other people have.
 The temptation to compare yourself with others has always been there.
 But now, more than ever, that temptation is even harder to overcome in our modern, super-connected world!

 For good or for bad, social media is here to stay.
 One of the downsides of it is that we all tend to capture and post the bests parts of our lives online.
 We snap photos of our best angle and take pictures of the nicest room in our house.

-Being frugal involves being brave.
+Creating mental habits for living on less involves being brave.
 That bravery, that not caring, comes from knowing what you need, what you want, and why you’re doing the things that you’re doing.
 It also comes from embracing the idea that brands you buy and the life you present to the world is not the ultimate form of self-expression.